 Studying Media studies and ICT for four years at GCSE and A-Level made me realise I wanted to work in the media; university did not appeal to me.I am currently doing an apprenticeship, which is an exciting, challenging new path, which will hopefully lead me into a career within production.
 In the future, I hope the course will help me work towards my career; also I would love to do some travelling.

 I had a job working with labradoodle dogs and puppies and despite loving it, knew it wasn’t what I wanted a career in.
 I studied textiles in school and college for 5 years and thoroughly enjoyed it but didn’t think university was for me.
 When a costume apprenticeship opportunity came up I knew I had to give it a shot.
 I’ve got an amazing opportunity, working for the BBC in Costume as an apprentice.
 I hope this apprenticeship will open doors and allow me to develop and mature in the industry.

+I lived in London for 2 years working on low budget productions as an actor and producer whilst progressing as a retail store manager.
 I’m putting more time into my lifeguarding outside of my working hours now which is great for my fitness and it helps train my focus.I hope to move back to London one day, delving deeper into production and hopefully progressing up the ladder.

 I travelled South East Asia for 4 months in 2015, then went to Australia on a working holiday VISA in where I stayed for 6 months.
 I then went to New Zealand where I followed the Welsh rugby team play all 3 test matches against the All Blacks.
-With life experience and travelling under my belt I am ready to begin a career in special effects in which I believe will be very rewarding and exciting.
+With life experience and travelling under my belt, I am ready to begin a career in special effects in which I believe will be very rewarding and exciting.
 I’ll be looking to excel in my chosen field of special effects and make a difference, through gaining connections which eventually will allow me to work on productions worldwide.